ClusterHQ/flocker/docs/gettingstarted/installation.rst

 Next you may want to perform the steps in :doc:`the tutorial <./tutorial/moving-applications>` , to ensure that your nodes are correctly configured.
 Replace the IP addresses in the ``deployment.yaml`` files with the IP address of your own nodes.
+Keep in mind that the tutorial was designed with local virtual machines in mind, and results in an insecure environment.